buildpacks/spec/image-extension.md

 - MAY write any combination of Dockerfile, build.Dockerfile, and run.Dockerfile to the `<output>` directory.
 These files MUST adhere to the requirements listed below.
 - MAY write key-value pairs to `<output>/launch.toml` that are provided as build args to Dockerfile or run.Dockerfile when extending the run image.
 - MAY write key-value pairs to `<output>/build.toml` that are provided as build args to Dockerfile or build.Dockerfile when extending the build image.
-- SHOULD write SBOM (Software-Bill-of-Materials) files as described in the [Software-Bill-of-Materials](#software-bill-of-materials) section describing any contributions to the app image or build environment.
+- MUST NOT write SBOM (Software-Bill-of-Materials) files as described in the [Software-Bill-of-Materials](#software-bill-of-materials) section.

 #### Dockerfile Requirements